ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ![Webpack Memory No Fork](assets/plot-fork-ts.png) https://plot.ly/~XiaoChenClio/12

 As surprising as this result was, it was also somewhat of a red herring.
-Without ForkTsChecker, we not only saw maximum memory usage decrease by around 200mb, but also a reduction of the total compile time by around 20s.
-However, This was purely due to the fact that, without ForkTsChecker and without turning back on typeschecking in ts-loader, Webpack was no longer performing any form of typechecking during compilation.
-Of course, we couldn't just forgo typechecking all-together, but this discovery did give us an idea that will be elaborated on shortly.
+Without ForkTsChecker, not only was maximum memory usage lowered by around 200mb, but the total compile time was also about 20s shorter.
+However, This was purely due to the fact that, without ForkTsChecker and without re-enabling typeschecking in `ts-loader`, Webpack was no longer performing any form of typechecking during compilation.
+Of course, we couldn't just forgo typechecking all-together, but this discovery did give us an idea that will be elaborated upon shortly.

 For the record, we also found [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin/) and [UglifyjsWebpackPlugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/) to be heavy consumers of memory as well.
 But we couldn't find a good way to use this information.